kingston-hackSpace/12V_devices_with_Arduino/README.md

 --
 ## ⚠️ IMPORTANT!
 WIRE TYPE!

-If your devices draws high current, you will need thicker wires.
-Talk about it with a technician and see reference guide below:
+If your devices draws high current, you will need thicker wires. **Talk with a technician.**

+See reference guide below:

+- Up to 500mA → 0.1 mm² (jumper wires for small electronics) (28 AWG)

-- Up to ~3 A → 0.5 mm² (thin hackSpace wires)
+- Up to ~3 A → 0.5 mm² (20-22 AWG)

-- Up to ~5 A → 0.75 mm²
+- Up to ~5 A → 0.75 mm² (18 AWG)

-- 5–10 A → 1.5 mm²
+- 5–10 A → 1.5 mm² (15–16 AWG)

 Read more [about wires](https://github.com/kingston-hackSpace/About_wires) here.